 This bullish economy has also been a driving factor of eCommerce revenue.
-A Google and Temasek report shows that the Philippines’ Internet economy, valued at US$5 billion in 2018, is predicted to quadruple to US$21 billion by 2025.
+A Google and Temasek report4 shows that the Philippines’ Internet economy, valued at US$5 billion in 2018, is predicted to quadruple to US$21 billion by 2025.

 If you’re looking to gain a foothold in the Philippines, one reason to be excited about the country’s online retail industry lies in the market share of eCommerce players.
-Data by iPrice shows that a majority of eCommerce traffic in the Philippines goes to Lazada, Shopee, and Zalora—foreign online marketplaces where merchants can sell goods cross-border.
+Data by iPrice shows that a majority of eCommerce traffic in the Philippines goes to Lazada, Shopee, and Zalora5 —foreign online marketplaces where merchants can sell goods cross-border.

 If you’re one of the many online merchants looking to enter the Philippine eCommerce market, it’s a good idea to start with the most popular product categories among Filipino online shoppers:

-Research by Nielsen shows that Gadgets & Electronics are the top eCommerce product category in the Philippines, accounting for 33 per cent of online purchases.
-This is consistent with data from Statista, which shows that Electronics & Media is the country’s largest eCommerce market segment with a market volume of US$270 million in 2019.
+Research by Nielsen8 shows that Gadgets & Electronics are the top eCommerce product category in the Philippines, accounting for 33 per cent of online purchases.
+This is consistent with data from Statista, which shows that Electronics & Media is the country’s largest eCommerce market segment9 with a market volume of US$270 million in 2019.
 It also explains the rise of Argomall, an eCommerce platform that specialises in selling electronics like smartphones and tablets, on iPrice’s eCommerce website visit rankings.

-A separate report by International Data Corporation (IDC) Philippines also revealed that the top smartphone vendors for the first half of 2018 were smaller brands specialising in mid-range devices: Cherry Mobile (a Philippine electronics and mobile phone brand), Vivo, Oppo, and Huawei.
+A separate report by International Data Corporation (IDC) Philippines13 also revealed that the top smartphone vendors for the first half of 2018 were smaller brands specialising in mid-range devices: Cherry Mobile (a Philippine electronics and mobile phone brand), Vivo, Oppo, and Huawei.
 These brands offer phones with features previously exclusive to flagship devices, such as bezel-less displays, powerful processors, and long battery life.